OUR PEOPLE AND WORKFORCE

 Engaging Employees in Sustainability Initiatives at EMC

-We feel strongly that employee engagement is the key factor in driving sustainability at EMC.
-Engaged employees are much more involved in their work, are more likely to innovate to make EMC a better environmental steward and contributor to society, and are more satisfied, productive, and loyal.
-By engaging employees, we are able to advance our sustainability practices and establish sustainable practices as the company’s norm.
+Employee engagement may be the most important factor in driving sustainability at all levels of EMC.
+Engaged employees are much more involved in their work, are more likely to innovate to make EMC a better environmental steward and contributor to society, and are more satisfied, productive and loyal.
+By engaging employees, we are able to advance our sustainability practices and establish those behaviors as the company’s norm.

-The Office of Sustainability (OOS) is primarily responsible for focusing on global activities related to Sustainability Employee Engagement.
-The OOS works closely with Human Resources (HR) when developing programs and planning the expansion of sustainability activities within the employee community.
+The Office of Sustainability (OOS) has primary responsibility for focusing on global activities related to sustainability employee engagement.
+The OOS works closely with Human Resources and other partners when developing programs and planning the expansion of sustainability activities within the employee community.
 The OOS also provides guidance and encourages collaboration between teams that execute regionally.
-For example, we sponsor a Centers of Excellence Sustainability Summit quarterly to facilitate the sharing of sustainability best practices and collaboration among our global Centers of Excellence.
+For example, we sponsor a quarterly Centers of Excellence (COE) Sustainability Summit to facilitate the sharing of sustainability best practices and collaboration among our global Centers of Excellence.

-- EMC’s annual Innovation Conference encourages and recognizes the power of employee innovation to shape the future.
+- EMC’s annual Innovation Roadmap encourages and recognizes the power of employee innovation to shape the future.
 Since launching the program in 2009, we have identified and implemented employee ideas focused on data center energy consumption, monitoring enterprise information technology’s (IT’s) carbon footprint, and sustainable packaging practices.
-To learn more, visit Culture of Innovation.
+In 2015, the OOS continued our support of innovation at EMC through sponsorship of the Environmental Stewardship challenge, which asked for creative solutions to radically increase the energy efficiency of an EMC product or technology.
+The winner of the challenge, “Efficiently Redistributing Data for Optimal Power Consumption,” was created by Ahmed Tarek, Mina Naguib and Ragy Iskandar, a team from EMC’s Cairo COE.
+To learn more about the Innovation Roadmap, visit Culture of Innovation.

 EMC and our employees play an active role in the communities in which we operate around the world.
-By supporting education, health, human services, arts programs, and disaster relief efforts, we are strengthening society and helping shape the future of our local communities.
-At the same time, EMC’s efforts are helping employees expand their skills and build on their understanding of the importance of our communities to EMC’s business.
+By supporting education, health, human services, arts programs and disaster relief efforts, we strengthen society and shape a better future for local communities.
+EMC’s efforts are helping employees expand their skills and build on their understanding of the importance of our communities to EMC’s business.

 We foster our culture by rewarding and recognizing employees for their hard work.
 This includes rewarding innovative ideas through our annual Innovation Roadmap competition, driving the importance of customer service with our annual Total Customer Experience Excellence Awards, and celebrating employees who give back to communities outside of causes we support at the corporate level with our annual Community Service Awards.